-Dr. Juliano is considered the champion of the rice consumers as he was able to prescribe the formula of how to get the desired quality of rice and rice food products.
-He is considered as a "world authority on rice grain quality", according to our National Academy of Science and Technology and an expert on organic chemistry.
+Dr. Juliano is considered the champion of the rice consumers as he was able to prescribe the formula of how to get the desired quality of rice products.
+At PhilRice, rice breeding outputs only get the final stamp of approval once the standards of eating quality set by BOJ have been met.

 The engagement of BOJ with PhilRice for a good number of years has kept the Institute on the right track in its rice breeding, chemistry, and food science efforts.
-His mentorship of a you, you are impressed.
-PhilRice and the science community lost a giant among us but his legacy of scholarship and service to mankind will remain in the hearts and minds of his colleagues and friends," Dr. Santiago R. Obien, former PhilRice Executive Director shares.
+His mentorship of a number of our researchers has molded a young breed of BOJs.